aperezdc/gnarl/doc/quickstart.rst

  Quickstart
 ============

-This guide will walk you through the basics of creating Lasso schemas.
+This guide will walk you through the basics of creating Gnarl schemas.

 Declaring Schemas